vasavi730/EventMind/README.md

-Please read this readme to know about the project!
+Please read this readme to know about the project!!